zaksabeast/PokemonRNGGuides/guides/sm/en/timeline.md

 ```
 Note: Do not mess with filters while creating a timeline.
 You should not have touched anything in filters (except to check the "Safe F Only" box) up to this point.
 Otherwise if you have messed with filters, restart from the beginning.
 ```

+If you are going for a target frame with a long wait time, it is advised to recheck the timeline every once in awhile to make sure that the number of NPCs did not change.
+Not all NPCs will influence the RNG at once, which is why waiting 30 seconds to a minute or longer for PCalc to calibrate the number of NPCs correctly is necessary.
+Checking that the timeline still matches a couple minutes later makes sure that time was not wasted waiting for a frame that could not be landed on due to fluctuating NPCs.